A modern tram system combined with local and rural feeder buses, and adequate provision for cycling makes a transport system that works.

 Because trams are cheap, reliable and frequent, parents trust them to take their children to school even if several changes have to be made.
 Trams cannot simply be cancelled like a bus.

-Trams do not get stuck in traffic whereas buses do
+Trams do not get stuck in traffic whereas buses do, even when sharing the same roads

 It’s possible to apply traffic management techniques to trams which cannot be applied to buses ( why this is so is not obvious – its explained in here and in our full report) which ensure the tram has an unimpeded run into the city even while sharing the same road space as the cars.